NEW! How will seats be reserved exclusively for USMLE examinees?

 The USMLE program will release additional information about testing center availability and locations when available.

+NEW!
 How will the transition to Designated Testing Dates impact test accommodations on the USMLE Step exams?

 Will the transition to Designated Testing Dates impact when scores are reported?